 Jon adds: “At Fenn Wright we’d welcome a return to the old policy of allowing landlords a period of grace on their council tax bill between lettings, in the meantime we work extremely hard to keep the void periods on our managed properties to a minimum.
 We also advise clients that are considering works that render the property temporarily uninhabitable to apply for a temporary exemption.
 If you don’t ask you don’t get.”

-Find out more about Fenn Wright’s property management service here.
+Find out more about Fenn Wright’s property management service.

 Or if you would like some specific buy-to-let advice for locations in Suffolk and Essex Fenn Wright will be happy to help.
-Just fill in the quick enquiry form to get a conversation started.
+Just get in touch with our team today to get a conversation started.